macuriels/portfolio/content/project/international-sanctions-network/index.md

 After generating a list of nodes and edges, the network is generated using a simple repulsion-attraction algorithm, i.e., countries with more sanctioning activity will be closer to the center and countries with similar sanctioning patterns will be brought together.

+The **nodes** (dots in the network) are countries that have not been dissolved and have been involved in sanctioning activity.
+They will have **edges** (lines connecting the nodes) whenever one country has sanctioned another, and is worth noting that a sanctioning relationship can occur more than once.

 The network also includes arrows showing who sanctioned whom; is stylized by increasing the node size according to its degree; the edge width corresponds to the times a sanctioning relationship has occurred; and the colors behind the flags represent the continents.

 {{% callout note %}}